splunk/observability-workshop/docs/detectors/muting.md

 ![List muted rule](../images/detectors/alert-muted.png)

-You won't be receiving any email notifications from you detector until you resume notifications again.
+You won't be receiving any email notifications from your detector until you resume notifications again.
 Let's now see how to do that!

 ---

 ## 2. Resuming notifications

-To Resume notifications, click on **Muting Rules**.
-You will see the name of the detector you muted notifications for under **Detector** heading.
+To Resume notifications, click on **Muting Rules**, you will see the name of the detector you muted notifications for under **Detector** heading.

 ![Resume](../images/detectors/muting-rules-menu.png)